Column: Dustin Johnson no longer intimidating as a closer

 Johnson is not the first No. 1 player to lose a six-shot lead.
 Greg Norman had what remains the most famous collapse because of the stage, Augusta National in 1996, when he shot 78 and finished five shots behind Nick Faldo.

 Bobby Cruikshank shot an 80 to lose the 1928 Florida Open.
 Hal Sutton shot a 77 to lose the 1983 Anheuser-Busch Classic.
-Another player to lose a six-shot lead in the final round was Gay Brewer.
+The other player to lose a six-shot lead in the final round was Gay Brewer.
 He closed with a 73 in the 1969 Danny Thomas Diplomat Classic and was the victim of an Arnold Palmer charge.
-The other two on that dubious list were Sergio Garcia in 2005 at Quail Hollow and Spencer Levin in 2012 at Phoenix.

 If there is cause for concern with Johnson, it’s his putter.
 He switched models when he won the BMW Championship last year and used that putter through three straight victories in the spring that took him to No. 1.
 He switched back to the putter that he used in 12 previous victories, including the U.S. Open.
 He brought a different putter with a mallet head to China, and that lasted one round.
 He took possession of a fourth putter 15 minutes before he shot 63 on Friday.